nsmryan/itscomputersciencetime.com/content/2022-03-18-What-Im-Up-To.md

 change as you play them.
 This game changes your plan and goals again and again in fun and surprising ways.

+## The Witcher Series

+I'm through the first three books of the Witcher series.
+I enjoyed the first game so I wanted to check out the books as well.
+They are good solid fantasy mixed with a little science, and with enough mystery, characters, and plot to keep me engauged.
+I enjoy the slow unvealing of the world, the plotting an machinations, and even the misinformation given to the reader.
+This all contributes to a

+Overall I just like the Witcher himself.

 ## Others

 I've been on a little bit of a programming game kick, so I have also started TIS-100.
 This may